BibliothecaDAO/realms-react/apps/briq-app/public/Overview.md

+# Realms + briq + Oasis + StarkNet

-Realms, briq and Oasis present to you the first cross-project, on-chain, collaborative competition for builders and artists on StarkNet - with 48k $LORDS up for grabs!
+### Realms, briq, Oasis & StarkNet present to you the first cross-project, on-chain, collaborative competition for builders and artists on StarkNet - with 48k $LORDS up for grabs!

 **Realms:** 8000 procedurally generated maps with unique names, resources and geographical traits.
 50 rare Realms contain a unique Wonder.